clusterio/subspace_storage/README.md

 **Warning:** this is a work in progress alpha and may not work as advertised.

-Allows storing items and fluid into a limitless subspace that is shared across the game world.
+Allows storing items and fluid into a limitless subspace that is shared across servers via Clusterio.
-With Clusterio you can also share the subspace across a cluster of servers, enabling item and fluid production to be spread across multiple servers.
+Currently requires Clusterio to work see [the repository and README for Clusterio](https://github.com/clusterio/clusterio) for instructions on setting it up.

 Build Instructions